kutlusoy/oneclickollama/README.md

 **Made with ❤️ by Ali Kutlusoy**

-*Transform your documents into intelligent AI assistants with just one click!*
+*Transform your ideas into intelligent AI assistants with just one click!*